How Medicare Works: A Quick Guide

 - Non-participating doctors – Non-participating doctors have not signed an agreement with Medicare and therefore might not “accept assignment” for all of their services.
 A non-participating doctor may take a payment from Medicare for 80% of Medicare’s approved cost.
 But he or she can charge you 15% of the approved cost on top of the 20% amount that you would normally be expected to pay.
 This additional 15% is called the limiting charge, applies only to certain Medicare-covered services and doesn’t apply to some supplies and durable medical equipment.

-- Doctors that do not accept Medicare assignment – If you choose to see a doctor that does not accept Medicare, you may have to pay up front for the doctor visit; the doctor should submit a claim in to Medicare, but in some cases you might have to submit the claim.
+- Doctors who do not accept Medicare assignment – If you choose to see a doctor that does not accept Medicare, you may have to pay up front for the doctor visit; the doctor should submit a claim in to Medicare, but in some cases you might have to submit the claim.
 In some cases, you may be responsible for all the charges associated with your visit.

 Here’s a very basic example of what you might pay for a doctor visit with each of these three types of doctors.
 The costs represented here are not actual costs; they’re used for illustration purposes only: